soulaymanaitahmed/Vacations-Manager-PWA/README.md

 This project is still under development.
 Please note that it is not ready for production use and is not available for public use.

-## Contact

-If you need the database schema, contact-me: soulayman.dev@gmail.com

 ## License

 <p style="color:red">This project is not open for public use.
 All rights are reserved.</p>